Dzerillious/LinqRewrite/README.md

 ## Example projects

 With release of LinqRewrite there are also included two example projects.
 The first one is BenchmarksLibrary (with set of benchmarks for LinqRewrite) and the second one is TestsLibrary.
+You can run prepared bat scripts for running of example project or run them manually from command line.

 For building and executing TestsLibrary you must run the following commands:
 ```bash